 Education records are records maintained by the College, which contain information directly related to the student.
 Examples of education records are the student's academic, career services, and financial aid files.
-The only persons allowed access to such records are those who have a legitimate administrative or educational interest.
-Pursuant to Title 38 CFR §21.4209(f) VA student records are retained for three years following the ending date of the last period certified enrollment was provided to the Veteran's Administration.
+The only persons allowed access to such

 3. Exemptions